US Open: Rory McIlroy warns against 'goofy' course set-up at Winged Foot

 McIlroy has never played the iconic New York course before and his first impressions have been largely positive, but he fears a tough course set-up at one of the most difficult venues in major championship golf could have dire consequences.

-The USGA have frequently been criticised for their handling of various set-ups for the US Open, most recently during the third round at Shinnecock Hills in 2018 when certain pin positions were chosen without taking into account a strengthening breeze and a course that became drier and faster throughout the day.
+The USGA has frequently been criticised for its handling of various set-ups for the US Open, most recently during the third round at Shinnecock Hills in 2018 when certain pin positions were chosen without taking into account a strengthening breeze and a course that became drier and faster throughout the day.

 Tiger Woods believes Winged Foot is "up there with Oakmont and Carnoustie" as the toughest courses in major golf, and McIlroy urged the tournament officials to avoid going "over the edge" when setting the course up for each round.